ashwani1218/slam_book_backend/README.md

 GRANT ALL PRIVILEGES ON * . * TO 'ashwani'@'%';

 #connect to sql
-docker exec -it mysql101 mysql -u ashwani -p password
+docker exec -it mysql101 mysql -u ashwani -p

 #display mysql details
 docker inspect mysql101